Importation of Engines, Vehicles, Vessels and Machines

 - (a) On-Road Vehicle and Engine Emission Regulations;

-- (b) Off-Road Compression-Ignition Engine Emission Regulations;
+- (b) Off-road Compression-Ignition (Mobile and Stationary) and Large Spark-Ignition Engine Emission Regulations;;

 - (c) Off-Road Small Spark-Ignition Engine Emission Regulations;